-- "(18) PUBLICATION 1A.
-A written pamphlet to be distributed by the department to all taxpayers whose books and records are being examined by the department, at or before the commencement of an examination, explaining in simple and nontechnical terms, the role of the department and the rights of the taxpayer, which shall be promptly revised from time to time to reflect any changes in the applicable law or rules. - "(19) RETURN.
-Any report, document, or other statement required to be filed with the department for the purpose of paying, reporting, or determining the proper amount of value or tax due. - "(20) SECRETARY.
-The secretary of the department. - "(21) SELF-ADMINISTERED COUNTY OR MUNICIPALITY.
-A county or municipality that administers its own sales and use taxes or other local municipal or county taxes levied or authorized to be levied by a general or local act, or contracts out all or part of that function to a private examining or collecting firm.
-The term does not include any of the following: - "a.
-A county or municipality that allows the department to administer a sales, use, rental, or lodgings tax
+"(18) PUBLICATION 1A.
+A written pamphlet to be distributed by the department to all taxpayers whose books and records are being examined by the department, at or before the commencement of an examination, explaining in simple and nontechnical terms, the role of the department and the rights of the taxpayer, whose books and records are being examined by the department during the examination and which shall be promptly revised from time to time to reflect any changes in the applicable law or rules.

+"(19) RETURN.
+Any report, document, or other statement required to be filed with the department for the purpose of paying, reporting, or determining the proper amount of value or tax due.

+- 1 "(20) SECRETARY.
+The secretary of the department. - 2 "(21) SELF-ADMINISTERED COUNTY OR MUNICIPALITY.
+A

+3 county or municipality that administers its own sales and use contracts out all or part of that function to a private auditing examining or collecting firm.
+The term does not

+4 taxes or other local municipal or county taxes levied or

+5 authorized to be levied by a general or local act, or

+8 include any of the following:

-L which is levied by or on behalf of that county or 2 munici [pa] Lity.
+- "a.
+A county or municipality that allows the department to administer a sales, use, rental, or lodgings tax which is levied by or on behalf of that county or municipality. - "b.

-- "b.
 A municipality or county that levies a gross receipts tax in the nature of a sales tax, as defined in subdivision (8).
 A county or municipality that both self-administers a sales, use, rental, or lodgings tax and allows the department to administer a sales, use, rental, or lodgings tax that is levied by or on behalf of the county or municipality is only a self-administered county or municipality with respect to those sales, use, rental, or lodgings taxes that the county or municipality administers itself or for those taxes that it contracts for the collection. - "(22) TAX.
-Any amount, including applicable penalty and interest, levied or assessed against a taxpayer and which the department or any county, municipality, or their designees are required or authorized to administer under the provisions of Alabama law. - "(23) TAX APPEALS COMMISSION.
-The Alabama Tax Appeals Commission, as described in Chapter 2B (commencing with Section 40-2B-1). - "(24) TAXPAYER.
+Any amount, including applicable penalty and interest, levied or assessed against a taxpayer and which the department or any county, municipality, or their designees are required or authorized to administer under the provisions of Alabama law.

+"(23) TAX APPEALS COMMISSION, The Alabama Tax

+Appeals Commission, as described in Chapter 2B (commencing with Section 40-2B-1).

+"(23) (24) TAXPAYER.
 Any person subject to or liable for any state or local tax; any person required to file a return with respect to, or to pay, or withhold and remit any state or local tax or to report any information or value to the department, a county, municipality, or its designee; or any person required to obtain or holding any interest in any license, permit, or certificate of title issued by the department, a county, municipality, or its designee, or any person that may be affected by any act or refusal to act by the department, a county, municipality, or its designee, or to keep any records required by this chapter.

-"(25) TAXPAYER ADVOCATE.
+"(24)(25) TAXPAYER ADVOCATE.
 The person so designated from time to time by the commissioner to assist the taxpayers of the State of Alabama with regard to tax issues resulting from any taxes administered or collected by the department.